shamakabir2-debug/Prompt_Library/01-Product-Title-SEO/README.md

 ## Risks and Limitations

 AI-generated titles may become repetitive across similar products and may sometimes overemphasise keywords at the expense of natural readability.
 There is also a possibility of omitting an important feature or using wording that does not fully match the brand’s preferred style, so human review may still be required.

+## Key Insights

+- The prompt enforces clear constraints (8–12 words, keyword prioritisation), resulting in concise and readable product titles
+- Inclusion of key SEO elements (product type, brand, and feature) improves search visibility and discoverability
+- Structured guidance reduces keyword stuffing and ensures balance between optimisation and readability
+- Consistent title generation supports standardisation across large product catalogues
+- The prompt enables scalable content creation, significantly reducing manual effort in listing optimisation

+---

+## Conclusion

+This prompt demonstrates how structured constraints and keyword prioritisation can improve both search visibility and customer engagement.
+By generating concise, consistent, and SEO-friendly product titles, the system enhances product discoverability and click-through rates.
+As a result, it supports scalable catalogue management and improves overall e-commerce performance within the ShopGO platform.